juliafmorgado/hugo/content/en/post/2025-11-05-Opentelemetry-on-kind.md

 tags: ["Observability", "Kubernetes", "Opentelemetry"]

 ---
-# OpenTelemetry on kind: Auto-Instrumentation for Node.js + Java

-Have you seen that I [started a new job at Dash0](https://www.linkedin.com/posts/juliafmorgado_observability-activity-7391081772215816192-lmcB/?utm_source=share&utm_medium=member_desktop&rcm=ACoAABsXKGgBmDBuKbyLGbiuM_w3SpSxj5mmX-w)??
-I'm so excited to dive into this new world of **observability**!
-As part of my onboarding, I decided to go back to basics and start from scratch, to really *understand* how OpenTelemetry works inside Kubernetes.
+Big news!!
+If you missed it, I just [started a new role at Dash0](https://www.linkedin.com/posts/juliafmorgado_observability-activity-7391081772215816192-lmcB/?utm_source=share&utm_medium=member_desktop&rcm=ACoAABsXKGgBmDBuKbyLGbiuM_w3SpSxj5mmX-w)!
+I'm beyond excited to dive into this new world of **observability**, making it simpler, smarter, and fun!
+As part of my onboarding, I decided to go back to basics and start from scratch, to really *understand* how OpenTelemetry behaves inside Kubernetes.

 In this blog we'll spin up a local Kubernetes cluster using **kind** (Kubernetes in Docker), install the **OpenTelemetry Operator** and **Collector**, deploy two small apps (Node.js + Java), and watch telemetry appear all without touching the app code!